 - Multiple data breaches including one in November 2022

-If you’re concerned about data breaches, you’ve probably heard about LastPass’s reported data breach, where hackers obtained information from user accounts.[1]
-For that reason alone, you might be considering swapping to 1Password because it’s never been breached.
+Between the two, we found 1Password to be the better option overall.
+If you’re concerned about data breaches, LastPass has a history of hackers obtaining information from user accounts.[1]
+For that reason alone, you should consider 1Password because it’s never been breached.
 Still, LastPass has some features that make it a good choice, such as strong security that makes it difficult for cybercriminals to guess your master password, even during a breach.

 Because a password manager secures your login info, you may want to compare some programs and features.
 We will review both of these products to help you determine which one might best meet your needs.
 Let’s look at what these password managers can offer.